 Did you make this Grilled French Toast recipe at home (for breakfast or dinner)?
 Leave a comment, or snap a photo and tag me on Instagram (@Spicedblog).
 I’d love to see your version!

 - 1 Tbsp ground cinnamon

 - 12 slices brioche challah bread or Texas toast bread, sliced ¾” thick

 - Preheat grill to medium heat (~350°F).

 - Using a large bowl, add eggs, buttermilk, vanilla extract, cinnamon, cardamom, sugar and salt; whisk together until well combined.

-- Place slices of bread in a large baking dish.
+- Place bread slices in a shallow baking dish.
 (Note: A rimmed baking tray works great here!)

 - Pour egg mixture on top and let sit for 2 minutes.
 Flip bread over and let sit for 1-2 more minutes.

 - Brush grill grates with vegetable oil (to prevent bread from sticking).

 - Remove bread from egg mixture, letting excess mixture drip off.
 Place bread on grill; grill for 4-6 minutes, flipping halfway through.